The deployment backend for physical AI

 - Projects are isolated by default

-- Access is scoped (RBAC + API keys + device identity)
+- Access is scoped with RBAC, API keys, and device identity

 - Actions and artifacts link back to recordings